Online Banking Details

 Can anyone else access my account information?

-No. Your account information is available only via secure access by using your user account number and eBranch PIN.
+No. Your account information is available only via secure access by using your Username and Password.
 The information is not public.
-Unless you share your PIN, no one else can access your account information.
+Unless you share your login information, no one else can access your account information.

 These security tips can help ensure the privacy of your account information:

-- Treat your eBranch PIN as you treat your ATM PIN.
+- Treat your login information as you treat your ATM PIN.
 Do not reveal this to anyone.

-- Do not write down your eBranch PIN or leave it in the view of other users of your computer.
+- Do not write down your login information or leave it in the view of other users of your computer.

-- Choose your security question, answers carefully and do not reveal them to anyone else.
+- Choose your security questions, answers carefully and do not reveal them to anyone else.

-- Keep all documents that include your account information in a secure location, including ATM and debit card receipts, monthly account statements and your eBranch PIN.
+- Keep all documents that include your account information in a secure location, including ATM and debit card receipts, and monthly account statements.

-With eBranch, you will have access to view all of your accounts at MembersOwn including loans, perform transfers to and from MembersOwn Credit Union and other accounts you have elsewhere, view copies of your checks, view statements, create alerts for yourself, sign up for mobile banking, sign up and pay your bills through eBill Pay.
+You will have access to view all of your accounts at MembersOwn including loans, perform transfers to and from MembersOwn Credit Union and other accounts you have elsewhere, view copies of your checks, view statements, create alerts for yourself, sign up for mobile banking, sign up for and pay your bills through eBill Pay.